oscal-compass/community/proposals/demonstration-organisation.md

 ### Implementation Phases/History

-This is self contained to this PR and is net new capability.
-Lifecycle management can be conducted using the ability of `trestle author docs` to support multiple template revisions.
+The biggest implementation challenge is (4) above.
+This will need to be conducted in phases.